hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

    ``min_confidence``.
 We therefore scan both data sets one more time and count their appearances.
 This information at hand, we can generate the remaining result rules.
+5. The result rules are sorted according to the absolute values of delta_supports, delta_supports_of_left_side and delta_confidences in decreasing order.

 Notes
 +++++